The Lighthouse (2019 film): Sexuality

-The film contains explicit depictions of male sexuality, and primarily depicts two men alone in close quarters on an island, but, when asked whether the film was "a love story", Robert Eggers replied:
+The film primarily depicts two men alone in close quarters on an island and contains explicit depictions of male sexuality and homoeroticism, but, when asked whether the film was "a love story", Robert Eggers replied:

+The phallic imagery of the lighthouse is explicit, as Eggers described it in the script as an erect penis, revealing that the film was meant to include "a very juvenile shot of a lighthouse moving like an erect penis and a match-cut to actual erect penis" belonging to Howard, but this sequence was removed at the request of the financiers.
+A body double of Pattinson was used to film the scene, and when asked about it in an interview, Pattinson said he did not know the shot was of a penis at first, initially assuming it was of the lighthouse.

-Sexual fantasy and masturbation are recurring themes in the film.
+Sexual fantasy and masturbation are also recurring themes in the film.
 For Dafoe, the androphilia in the film is blatant, but it is also used to explore what it means to be a man: "They have a sense of guilt, of wrong [...] it's got existential roots [...] about masculinity and domination and submission."
 After beating the older lighthouse keeper into submission, the younger keeper assumes a dominant role, calling the older man "dog" and dragging him on a leash.
 Commenting on this scene, Pattinson said "there's definitely a take where we were literally trying to pull each other's pants down.
 It literally almost looked like foreplay."

 The mythological and artistic influences of the film underscore its eroticism.
 Eggers acknowledged the visual influence of symbolist artists Sascha Schneider and Jean Delville, whose "mythic paintings in a homoerotic style become perfect candidates as imagery that's going to work itself into the script."
 The composition of a shot in the film was consciously adapted from Schneider's Hypnosis.